School of Medicine

 Masters Student in Epidemiology and Clinical Research, admitted Autumn 2017

 BioBen is a fourth-year medical student completing a dual degree MD/MS in Epidemiology and Clinical Research.
 His major clinical interests are cardiology and hematology-oncology, while his primary academic interests lie in clinical outcomes research, global health, and medical education.
-Ben's current research examines how clinicians can better risk-stratify patients with heart failure planning to undergo elective surgery.
+Ben's current research examines how clinicians can better predict post-operative mortality in heart failure patients undergoing non-cardiac surgery.
 He also works with the Digital Medical Education International Collaborative (Digital MEdIC), a Stanford-led platform building a digital curriculum for medical schools around the world.

 Clinical Instructor, Pediatrics

 Masters Student in Health Policy, admitted Autumn 2016